snaden/assassinsFrontend/README.md

 ## Assassins

 Assassins is a mobile app that allows users to organize, run, and keep track of the [Assassin's Game](http://en.wikipedia.org/wiki/Assassin_(game)).
-We keeps track of things like who needs to kill whom, who is still alive, and who wins.
+We keep track of things like who needs to kill whom, who is still alive, and who wins.

 ## Architecture